snamjoshi/aif-fep-db/README.md

 * `squlite3` support as an alternative to CSV database

 ## TODO and Features
+* Support for books or book chapters - maybe "add papers" or "add book/chapter" entries?
 * Separate tags file + db.
 In other words, the db stays intact always.
 Separate file is created.
 * Tag file is now just a metadata file.
 * Removing papers is in the tag file will the remove tag or maybe a separate section